-Although both white gold and platinum look very similar, each metal has its own unique characteristics of color, purity, strength, and price.
+White gold and platinum look very similar, but each metal has its own unique characteristics of color, purity, strength, and price.

-Our Tacori Specialists will help simplify the process of buying your ideal engagement ring.
-Here's a full run-down on Tacori's premium white metals to help decide which is right for you.
+Here's a full run-down on TACORI's premium white metals to help decide which is right for you.

 Platinum is naturally white and the purest of precious metals.
-The platinum that will form your Tacori engagement ring is 95% pure platinum.
-Only the smallest amount of other platinum group metals are added to create an alloy that can be molded, cast, and shaped into your treasured piece.
+The platinum that will form your TACORI engagement ring is 95% pure platinum, which is higher than the industry standard.
+Only the smallest amount of other platinum group metals are added to create an alloy that can be molded, cast, and shaped.
 Because platinum is naturally white, it won’t yellow over time and doesn’t need replating to retain its colorless luster.
 It will always remain the perfect colorless canvas to spotlight your diamonds.

-White gold is naturally yellow, it is the rhodium plating that provides a temporary bright white color.
+On the other hand, gold is naturally yellow in color.
 Pure gold is known as 24k, but is much too soft to be worn alone.
-To achieve 18k white gold, we use 75% pure gold and additional white metals to form an alloy.
-Because pure gold is very yellow, the white gold alloy will always retain a yellowish color.
+To achieve 18k white gold, we use 75% pure gold, mixed with white metals to form an alloy.
+Because of the yellowness of pure gold, the white gold alloy will always retain a slight yellowish color.
 Jewelers add a very thin coating of rhodium (a pure white metal) to give the 18k white gold its brilliant pure white appearance.
-This rhodium plating will wear off over time and begin to reveal the yellowish hue underneath.
+This rhodium plating will wear off over time, and begin to reveal the yellowish hue underneath.

 Rhodium replating is recommended regularly to retain the white finish.
 To ensure the most longevity in your rhodium plating, we recommend removing your white gold ring when applying cosmetics, hair spray, perfumes, lotions and avoiding exposure to saltwater and household cleaning supplies, as this can all lead to diminishing the ring's color.